aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ## Overview

 This guidance helps customers run [Galaxy](https://galaxyproject.org/) on AWS and leverage security, reliability and availability of compute resources in the cloud.
 Galaxy is a data analysis platform focusing on accessibility, reproducibility, and transparency of primarily bioinformatics data.
-The solution is based on Amazon Elastic Kubernetes Service (EKS), Amazon Aurora PostgreSQL Serverless, Amazon MQ, Amazon Elastic File System (EFS), as well as supporting services like Amazon CloudWatch, AWS Backups, AWS Secrets Manager and AWS CDK.

 ![Architecture diagram of the guidance for Galaxy on AWS](/assets/architecture.png)